 USDA financing is also desirable because mortgage insurance is cheaper than FHA loans.
 Note that you generally need to have a 640 credit score to qualify, however.

 The VA has an excellent mortgage program for most active and retired military veterans.
 VA loans can be had with 100% financing, and there is no minimum credit score.
 There also is no mortgage insurance.
 This is a great program for the first time buyer who is active or retired military.

 Conventional 97% LTV Loans

 Fannie Mae and Freddie Mac are government sponsored entities that offer a secondary market to purchase mortgages.
 Both GSEs have a mortgage program that can help first time buyers get their first home.
 This program offers a 3% down payment option, and the down payment can be a gift from a friend or relative.
 Credit scores need to be in the 620s to 640s to qualify.
 This is a good option for a first time buyer given the low down payment requirement.

-Buying a home for the first time can be stressful.
+Buying a home for the first time with a purchase money mortgage can be stressful.
 You can relieve the stress by following these easy tips.

 Save for a down payment early

 While it is common to put down 20%, this is not necessary for most first time home buyers.
 FHA requires only 3.5%, and some conventional loan programs offer 3% down payments.
 If you put down less money, you will pay more in interest and will probably have to pay for private mortgage insurance.
 But even putting down 3% on a $200,000 home is $6000, and you also need to cover closing costs, which can run from 2% to 5% of the loan amount.
 So, the earlier you start saving, the better.

 There are federal programs to help you buy a home for the first time, such as the FHA program.
 But many states also have mortgage and down payment assistance programs for the first time home buyer.
 You may also qualify for closing cost help, tax credits and lower interest rates.